 Seven Key Principles guiding our disciplinary process

-a) our disciplinary procedures are clearly displayed on LLA website and literature, and easy to navigate.
-Finding them doesn’t need three clicks on the website, and they are not buried in a footnote at the back of a hundred page document.
+a) are clearly displayed on the LLA website and literature, and easy to navigate.
+Finding them doesn’t need three clicks on the website, and they are not buried in a footnote at the back of a hundred-page document;

 Disciplinary procedures are: